 Source: Company information.
-Notes: (1) Underwritten by Norvestor and certain other existing PHM shareholders.
-Expectation of EUR 15m target rollover equity at SPA signing, which may increase to approximately 50% of total equity contribution pre closing; (2) Assumed based on an issue volume of €140m (includes costs relating to the Written Procedure, M&A costs; and the issuance of Subsequent Notes); (3) Includes the LTM Adj.
+Notes: (1) Underwritten by Norvestor and certain other existing PHM shareholders. ~€22m is rollover equity from the management of Sefbo; (2) Assumed based on an issue volume of €140m (includes costs relating to the Written Procedure, M&A costs; and the issuance of Subsequent Notes); (3) Includes the LTM Adj.
 EBITDA contribution from all companies acquired as of 30 June 2023; (4) Includes the LTM Adj.
-EBITDA contribution of all companies acquired until 30 June 2023 for the financial period ending on 30 June 2023 and the pro-forma impact from the Bredesen acquisition, including synergies which are expected to be realized within 12 months of the acquisition; (5) Includes the LTM Adj.
-EBITDA contribution of all companies acquired until 7 September 2023 for the financial period ending on 30 June 2023 and the pro-forma impact from the Bredesen acquisition, including synergies which are expected to be realized within 12 months of the acquisition, including synergies which are expected to be realized within 12 months from the point of acquisition; (6) Impact of roll-over debt from Bredesen (comprising mainly leasing liabilities).
+EBITDA contribution of all companies acquired until 30 June 2023 for the financial period ending on 30 June 2023 and the pro-forma impact from the Sefbo acquisition, including synergies which are expected to be realized within 12 months of the acquisition; (5) Includes the LTM Adj.
+EBITDA contribution of all companies acquired until 10 October 2023 for the financial period ending on 30 June 2023 and the pro-forma impact from the Sefbo acquisition, including synergies which are expected to be realized within 12 months from the point of acquisition; (6) €5.0m drawn as of 30 September 2023; (7) Impact of roll-over debt from Sefbo (comprising mainly leasing liabilities).